 Accurate solar radiation measurements

-Conducting reliable and accurate solar radiation measurements requires some knowledge and attention: think of environmental influences (wind, rain/snow, soling), re-calibration (bi-annually), not to mention data processing, spectral effects, etc. Essentially, accurate broadband solar radiation measurements are obtained using two components: a suitable set of pyranometers, including an optional pyrheliometer (DNI sensor) with sun tracker, and an adequate data logger.
+The accurate solar radiation measurements and the reliable driving require a little knowledge and attention: think about environmental influences (wind, rain/snow, soiling), re-calibration (bi-annual), without mentioning data processing, spectral effects, etc. Essentially accurate broadband solar radiation measurements are obtained using two components: a set of suitable pyranometers, including an optional pirheliometer (DNI sensor) with solar tracker, and suitable data logger.

 EKO’s broadband pyranometer product line includes instruments of all ISO classes, ranging from the Second Class MS-40, via the First Class MS-60, up to the top-class Secondary Standard MS-80.
 The highly accurate MS-57 pyrheliometer combines unprecedented fast response time with a minimal temperature dependency.